-s a freshwater ecologist and passionate environmentalist you would think I'd have a natural affinity for a government department named the Ministry for the Environment.
+As a freshwater ecologist and passionate environmentalist you would think I"d have a natural affinity for a government department named the Ministry for the Environment and that I would work with them for the environment.
+While I have worked with and for them, now much of what they do just makes me angry.